Jack Patera: Personal life

 After leaving the Seahawks, Patera never took another coaching position and completely retired from football.
 He resided east of Seattle in Cle Elum with his three dogs.
 He and his wife, Susan, were divorced after 44 years of marriage.
 They had four children, 9 grandchildren, and 11 great-grandchildren.

-Patera was the older brother of Olympic weightlifter and professional wrestler Ken Patera and San Francisco 49ers player Dennis Patera.
+Patera was the older brother of Olympic weightlifter and professional wrestler Ken Patera and San Francisco 49ers kicker Dennis Patera.